sebpiq/FreedomPortal/README.md

 node ./node_modules/freedom-portal/bin/main.js /absolute/path/to/config.js
 ```

-And go to [http://localhost/](http://localhost/) with your browser, to check that your html pages and assets are served correctly.
+Go to [http://localhost/](http://localhost/) with your browser, check that your html pages and assets are served correctly.

 Deploying on a Wi-Fi router